 Are there risks to using an over-the-counter mouthguard that doesn’t fit properly?

 Yes, an ill-fitting mouthguard can slip during play, offer weak protection, or cause jaw or bite issues over time.
 It might also irritate soft tissues in your mouth or lead to breathing difficulties during physical activity.
-For reliable safety and performance, a proper fit is essential.
-If a store-bought guard doesn’t fit well, it’s best to consider a custom option.
+You want a proper fit for reliable safety and performance.
+If a store-bought guard doesn’t fit well, you want to consider a custom option.

 How do I clean and store a sports mouthguard properly?